-The two series of correction coefficients applied in Version 2 are shown in Fig. 10 (left and center columns).
+The two series of correction coefficients applied in Version 2 are shown in Fig. 9 (left and center columns).
 Coefficients larger (respectively smaller) than 1 mean that the calibrated radiance is increased (respectively decreased) with respect to Version 1.
-After equalization correction ($C{eq}(i,c,k)$, left column), the radiances of the flawed rows (green) are increased, with a row-dependent relative amplitude.
+After equalization correction ( $C{eq}(i,c,k)$ , left column), the radiances of the flawed rows (green) are increased, with a row-dependent relative amplitude.
 The same green rows are impacted in the three IIR channels, but the corrections are of different amplitude, as previously discussed.
-In contrast, the bias corrections ($C{bias}(i,cycle,k)$, center column) between IIR cycles #51 and #85 decrease the calibrated radiances.
+In contrast, the bias corrections ( $C{bias}(i,cycle,k)$ ), center column) between IIR cycles #51 and #85 decrease the calibrated radiances.
 They correct the radiometric level of the whole image and are the same for all the rows, but they differ from one channel to another.
-The Version 2 correction resulting from the product of the equalization and global bias corrections is shown in the right-hand side column of Fig. 10.
+The Version 2 correction resulting from the product of the equalization and global bias corrections is shown in the right-hand side column of Fig. 9.
 The weight of the bias correction with respect to the equalization correction increases from IIR1 to IIR2 to IIR3.
 The relative amplitudes of the corrections for the various rows induce relative changes within an image.
-The black curves in Fig. 10 are the mean corrections per image, after averaging all the rows.
+The black curves in Fig. 9 are the mean corrections per image, after averaging all the rows.
 They are useful to picture the changes at large scale, i.e. when one or several images are averaged.
-The Version 2 corrections are between cycles #46 and #85, in season-dependent portions of the orbits (Fig. 2) that are always located in the Northern Hemisphere.

-The calibrated radiances (in units of W.m-2.sr-1.μm-1) are reported in the Level 1b product as integers with a scale factor chosen to report the radiances at a suitable resolution.
+The calibrated radiances (in units of W.m-2.sr-1. $\mu$ m-1) are reported in the Level 1b product as integers with a scale factor chosen to report the radiances at a suitable resolution.
 In Version 1, the scale factor is equal to 100, so that the radiances are reported with a resolution of about 1 % at very cold temperature (< 200 K).
 Because most of the correction coefficients are smaller than 1 % in absolute value, the scale factor has been increased to 1000 in Version 2 to ensure full consistency regardless of the range of radiances.